Phileosopher/commonplace/politics-conservativeliberal_.md

 ## Application

-Some issues are *not* aligned on the political spectrum:
+APPLICATION: Some issues are *not* aligned on the political spectrum:

 - The development of [technology](technology.md) makes unintelligent people less necessary, and society currently doesn't have jobs for anyone with an IQ of 85 or lower.
 Conservatives claim they need fewer barriers to the job market, and liberals believe they can get job training for anything whatsoever, and they're both wrong.
 - Government [debt](money-2_debt.md) is an [economic](economics.md) risk, but a conservative nation will gladly spend more on its military, while a liberal nation will spend more on social welfare programs.
 There is usually limited discussion on how to frame taxes that minimize pain to the public, since that would require cutting back on military or social welfare programs, which are government forms of [power](power.md).

-Younger people are typically easier to [convince](influence.md) than older people.
+APPLICATION: Younger people are typically easier to [convince](influence.md) than older people.
 Thus, [storytellers](stories-storytellers.md) who discuss real-life events have plenty of social incentives to gravitate toward liberal reasoning.
 It's generally a higher [social risk](socialrisk.md) to appeal to conservative thoughts because older people are more resistant to change, and [having children](people-family.md) removes any gray area for parents about political [fashions](trends.md) that affect their children.

-The image of politically extreme [zealots](trust.md) is more [dramatic](mind-feelings.md) than the average person's honest views, so most [large-scale media](stories-storytellers.md) likes to promote those people.
+APPLICATION: The image of politically extreme [zealots](trust.md) is more [dramatic](mind-feelings.md) than the average person's honest views, so most [large-scale media](stories-storytellers.md) likes to promote those people.
 90% of the people of any given party do *not* believe that way, and it's often [bigotry](image.md) to [believe](understanding-certainty.md) they do.
 Ironically, the "horseshoe effect" means extreme political values curve back toward the same pathway to totalitarianism.

-Political debates become fiercely heated from [philosophical](philosophy.md) differences in how we [believe](understanding-certainty.md) people can become [evil](morality-evil.md).
+APPLICATION: Political debates become fiercely heated from [philosophical](philosophy.md) differences in how we [believe](understanding-certainty.md) people can become [evil](morality-evil.md).
 Conservatives tend to [believe](understanding-certainty.md) evil is bad [choices](decisions.md) that lead to [circumstances](results.md), while liberals tend to [believe](understanding-certainty.md) evil is [circumstances](results.md) that lead to bad [choices](decisions.md).

-[Gender](gender.md) roles can easily fit into both conservative and liberal molds.
+APPLICATION: [Gender](gender.md) roles can easily fit into both conservative and liberal molds.
 On the conservative side, females prefer its [safety](safety.md) and makes prefer its conquest of the [unknown](unknown.md) via historical precedent.
 For liberals, females prefer the heightened aspirations for [agreeableness](people-conflicts.md), and males can conquer the unknown through novelty.

-To live [the good life](goodlife.md), we must only consider politics to the degree we have control over political decisions.
+APPLICATION: To live [the good life](goodlife.md), we must only consider politics to the degree we have control over political decisions.
 To the average person, it extends only to the people we can [vote](groups-large.md) for.
 In a free society, we must let everyone else [learn](understanding.md) and [decide](decisions.md) for themselves.

-If everyone were given complete freedom, but also complete responsibility to maintain those freedoms, only high-conscientiousness [personalities](personality.md) would want it.
+APPLICATION: If everyone were given complete freedom, but also complete responsibility to maintain those freedoms, only high-conscientiousness [personalities](personality.md) would want it.
 Everyone else is willing to give up at least some of their freedoms for [security](safety.md), which guarantees a perpetual risk of a [tyrant](morality-evil.md) taking advantage of them.

-Human politics have a nasty, irreconcilable paradox that transcends *any* political solution:
+APPLICATION: Human politics have a nasty, irreconcilable paradox that transcends *any* political solution:

 1. Completely abolishing public property would guarantee [tyranny](power.md) to the degree that someone could defeat the [unknown](unknown.md).
 2. Removing all private property would not only remove tyranny, but also any sense of [responsibility](meaning.md) ("tragedy of the commons").